MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 1. Open a bash window
 1. Run: `pip install -U pip setuptools wheel`
 1. Run: `pip install -U numpy jupyter opencvutils matplotlib jupyter_tools sympy`
+1. Run `pip list` and you should see each one of these libraries installed.
+If not then redo it.
 1. Once that finishes installing, run: `jupyter notebook`
 1. A webpage should open up.
 From there you can create or navigate to where your jupyter notebooks are stored and open them.

-## VS Studio
+## [OPTIONAL] VS Studio

 ![](VSStudio.png)

-I am not a microsoft fan, but 10CS makes using my editor of choice Atom difficult to use here at USAFA.
-I have played around with Visual Studio Code which is **very** similar to Atom, so I will make a suggestion if you need a decent python editor.
+I am not a microsoft fan, but 10CS makes using my editor of choice [Atom](https://atom.io/) difficult to use here at USAFA.
+I have played around with Visual Studio Code which is **very** similar to Atom, so I will suggest it if you need a decent python editor.

 Download: https://code.visualstudio.com/?wt.mc_id=DX_841432